flyingrhinonz/nccm/README.md

 Misc
 ----

-This program aims to do one thing well - let you make SSH connections from an ncurses based manager with minimum distraction.
+This program aims to do one thing well - lets you make SSH connections from an ncurses based manager with minimum distraction.
 Feature requests that keep nccm on focus will be considered.